Creating and Running Symfony Projects

 A: Please check the following:

-- Ensure ServBay is running, and the website service (Caddy or Apache) is started.
+- ServBay is running, and the configured website service (Caddy or Apache) is active.

 servbay-symfony-test.local

-is configured correctly and that the "Website Root" is precisely/Applications/ServBay/www/servbay-symfony-app/public
+is correct, and the "Website Root" is exactly/Applications/ServBay/www/servbay-symfony-app/public

 var/log/dev.log